Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Code availability

-For transparency and reproducibility, we provide the code and input data of the \ac{VRE} drought analysis tool in public repositories under permissive licenses available on GitLab at \url{https://gitlab.com/diw-evu/variable_renewable_energy_droughts_analyzer}.
-The code, input data, and manual of the capacity expansion model of the European power sector are also publicly available on GitLab at \url{https://gitlab.com/diw-evu/projects/power-sector-droughts/}.
+For transparency and reproducibility, we provide the code of the \ac{VRE} drought analysis tool in public repositories under permissive licenses available on GitLab at \url{https://gitlab.com/diw-evu/variable_renewable_energy_droughts_analyzer}.
+The code and manual of the capacity expansion model of the European power sector are also publicly available on GitLab at \url{https://gitlab.com/diw-evu/projects/power-sector-droughts/}.